-As a functional train station São Bento is ideally placed for tourists as it is located between the UNESCO World Heritage Centre and the city centre.
-It's a hub for national and urban trains as well as a metro station.
-From here it's possible to take a train to other places of interest such as the beautiful town of Guimarães, or the historic city of Braga.
-A trip up the and down the dramatically beautiful Douro Valley is a popular day excursion.
-Or to travel further afield to Coimbra or Lisbon.
+As a functional train station, São Bento is in an ideal location, situated between the UNESCO World Heritage Centre and the downtown (Baixa) areas.
+It's a hub for national and urban trains, in addition to a metro station.
+From São Bento it's possible to travel to other places of interest, such as the beautiful town of Guimarães, or the historic city of Braga.
+A trip up and down the dramatically beautiful Douro Valley is a popular day excursion.
+You can also travel further afield to Coimbra and Lisbon.
 Change at Campanhã to catch a train on the Minho line for the picturesque towns of Aveiro, Barcelos, Viana do Castelo, Caminha and Valença.

-The Ticket Office is situated on the right-hand side of the station as you walk in from the street.
-Here it's possible to buy all train tickets as well as metro, bus and travel cards.
+The Ticket Office is situated on the right-hand side of the station as you walk in off the street.
+Here it's possible to buy all train, metro, and bus tickets, and also travel cards.
 The staff are well used to foreign customers and are very attentive.
 Queues can get long at peak times, so allow yourself plenty of time to make your purchase before the time of departure.
-If you're travelling on an Urban route (Urbano - Aveiro, Braga or Guimarães) you can buy your ticket at the ticket machines, which excepts both cash and card.
-Alternatively you can buy tickets online before hand; Click Here … and there's also a handy phone app; Click Here.
+If you're travelling on an Urban route (Urbano - Aveiro, Braga or Guimarães) you can buy your ticket at the ticket machines, which excepts both cash and a card.
+Alternatively you can buy tickets online beforehand; Click Here … and there's also a handy phone app; Click Here.

 Daily: 06h40 – 20h35

 The Estação São Bento is a tourist attraction in its own right and well worth a visit if passing by.
-Construction started in 1900, the first stone laid down by King Carlos I and designed by architect José Marques da Silva in the French Beaux-Arts style.
-Named after a 16th-century Benedictine monastery, which before a fire in 1783, stood on this spot.
-Stepping inside the atrium is mind-blowing.
-20,000 azulejos adorn the walls depicting landscapes, ethnographic scenes as well as historical events like the Battle of Valdevez (1140), the meeting of the knight Egas Moniz and Alfonso VII of León (12th century), the arrival of King John I and Philippa of Lancaster in Porto (1387) and the Conquest of Ceuta (1415).
+The first stone laid was by King Carlos I in 1900.
+The station was designed in the French Beaux-Arts style by the architect José Marques da Silva.
+São Bento station took its name from a Benedictine monastery that burned down on this spot in 1783.
+The station has acquired fame from the 20,000 azulejos tiles that adorn the atrium walls.
+The tiles depict landscapes, ethnographic scenes as well as historical events like the Battle of Valdevez (1140), the meeting of the knight Egas Moniz and Alfonso VII of León (12th century), the arrival of King John I and Philippa of Lancaster in Porto (1387) and the Conquest of Ceuta (1415).

 Quintessentially Portuguese, Azulejo tiles can be found everywhere in Porto, on the walls of churches, restaurants and houses across the city and nationwide.
 The art of painted tiles on the Iberian peninsular date back to medieval times when the Moors controlled this land.
-The word Azulejo is derived from the Arabic word for polished stone: ‘az-zulayj’.
-Although known to Portuguese artists at the time, Azulejos became popular in the 15th Century after a visit to the Alcázar Palace in Seville by the Portuguese King Manuel I. He chose to decorate the National Palace in Sintra in a similar style, using tiles imported from Islamic Spain.
-It wasn't long until the Portuguese were manufacturing Azulejos for themselves.
-At first, the tiles had the same geometric arabesque patterns first introduced by the Moors.
+'Azulejo' is derived from the Arabic word for polished stone – ‘az-zulayj’.
+Although known to Portuguese artists at the time, Azulejos became popular in the 15th Century following a visit to the Alcázar Palace in Seville by the Portuguese King Manuel I. He chose to decorate the National Palace in Sintra in the same style, using tiles imported from Islamic Spain.
+Very soon after, the Portuguese were manufacturing Azulejos for themselves.
+At first, the tiles had the same geometric arabesque patterns introduced by the Moors.
 Over time their designs evolved and became more complex and pictorial.
 Their themes typically portrayed great battles, religious scenes and everyday Portuguese life.
-They were used extensively to adorn the façades of churches, palace interiors and public spaces.
+They extensively adorned the façades of churches, palace interiors and public spaces.
 As well as their decorative qualities, azulejo tiles are employed as a means of temperature control.

-They came in an array of bright colours such as sunshine yellow, deep greens and fiery reds.
+They come in various bright colours, such as sunshine yellow, deep greens and fiery reds.
 As with Dutch Delftware, the age of discovery and the influence of Ming Dynasty Chinese porcelain resulted in the iconic blue and white colouring becoming more dominant.
-Azulejos over time have gone in and out of fashion.
-Today they remain an important part of Portuguese identity and modern use of these tiles can be found in the Casa da Música, various Metro stations and much other public and private buildings.
+Azulejos, over time, have gone in and out of fashion.
+Today they remain an integral part of Portuguese identity.
+Modern use of these tiles can be seen at the Casa da Música, various Metro stations and many other public and private buildings.

 • Linha de Aveiro (urban) Train Timetable

 A picturesque steam locomotive runs along the Linha do Douro on Saturdays from June to October.
-Along with its five historical carriages chuffs along from Régua and Tua.
+Together with its five historical carriages, chuffs along from Régua and Tua.
 More About [ ► ]